GraphQL-Training/lightweight-graphql-react/slides.md

 The **operation name** (`NameAndWebsiteQuery`) is an optional arbitrary name for the query useful for debugging.

 ???

+← ...

+??

  (It should not change the result of the query.)

 ??

 Now imagine instead of wanting to view the current users name and website we wanted to see someone else's.
-We could do this by adding a field "user"

 ---
 class: has-code